screenmeet/screenmeet-live-sdk-ios/README.md

 ```swift
 ScreenMeet.delegate = yourSMDelegate
 ```
-where `yourSMDelegate` is your implementation of `SMDelegate` protocol
+where `yourSMDelegate` is your implementation of `ScreenMeetDelegate` protocol

 ## Local track events